diggydude/bolthole-bbs/README.md

 * `[code]...[/code]` simply renders the code in the current theme's font color.

 Most of the other bbCode tags should be self-explanatory, except for `[gradient]`.
 This creates color gradient text by specifying a start color and end color.
-The alogrithm isn't all that great on short text, but hey, it's a freebie.
+The algorithm isn't all that great on short text, but hey, it's a freebie.

 `[gradient start=#00ff00 end=#0000ff]This is some gradient text.[/gradient]`